ArlonTuazon/regex-tutorial/gist-template.md

 # Regex Tutorial

-A regular expression (shortened as regex or regexp; also referred to as rational expression) is a sequence of characters that define a search pattern.
-Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
+A regular expression (shortened as regex or regexp; also referred to as rational expression) are literal strings or a sequence of characters that define a search pattern.
+It is a pattern used to match texts.

 ## Summary